Estelindis/aikido/README.md

 ## Header
 - The club logo is clear and simple: text without any icons or images.
-- Excluding the Gallery, each page header has a single main image directly below the logo.
+- Excluding the gallery, each page header has a single main image directly below the logo.
 Each image is chosen to complement the logo rather than distracting from it.

 ## Navigation
 - The club logo navigates back to the index.
 - The nav bar allows the user to navigate between all pages of the website.
 - The nav bar uses the same font as the logo and headings: [Yuji Syuku](https://fonts.google.com/specimen/Yuji+Syuku).
 This font, based on calligraphy by Yuji Kataoka, is also used for the aikido kanji displayed on the index hero image.
 This provides a unified look.
 At the same time, the choice of a serif font for logo, nav bar, and headings clearly distinguishes them from the rest of the content (which uses a sans-serif font).
 - The font colour used in navigation contrasts with the background.
 On the FAQ page, when a small screen would cause the nav bar to float above a different background colour, the font colour is reversed to maintain contrast.
-- Additionally, the index's main article links to the Join page under the heading "How Do I Join?" and the FAQ main article links to the Gallery page under "What kind of events can I expect?"
+- Additionally, the index's main article links to the join page under the heading "How Do I Join?" and the FAQ main article links to the gallery page under "What kind of events can I expect?"

 ## Index Main Article and Hero Image
 - The index main article is divided with the following headings: "Learn Aikido at Maynooth"; "Why Aikido?"; and "How Do I Join?"
-These were chosen as the most important pieces of information to communicate to a new user of the site.
+These were chosen as the most important information to communicate to a new user of the site.
 - Under "Learn Aikido at Maynooth" the user is invited to engage with the basic premise of the site.
 - Under "Why Aikido?" the user is invited to engage with aikido broadly.
 - Under "How Do I Join?" the user is invited to engage with MU Aikido Club specifically.